How to Locate and Delete Accounts Linked to Your Email Address

 Then scroll back further than feels comfortable.
 Older emails often reveal accounts you completely forgot about.

-If you've used the same email for years, this step alone can uncover a long list.
+If you have used the same email for years, this step alone can uncover a long list.

 2. Check Which Apps Still Have Email Access